 Understanding the physical laws governing gas behavior underwater is the cornerstone of diver safety and professionalism.
-Principal among these is Boyle’s Law, which defines the inverse relationship between pressure and volume—a principle that explains the physiological and mechanical changes occurring during every scuba dive.
+Furthermore, principal among these is Boyle’s Law which defines the inverse relationship between pressure and volume—a principle that explains the physiological and mechanical changes occurring during every scuba dive.

 The Scientific Foundation: What is Boyle’s Law?